 Thermal performance calculations

 The 6 heat pipes on the CPU block can remove at least 15W each and almost double that with the case in the upright position.
 Additional air flow through the case in this position will also remove some 10W from the CPU heat sink.
-So the removal side is good for over 100W but, of course, we need to dispose of this heat through the case.
+So the pipes can remove well over 100W but, of course, we need to dispose of this heat through the case.

 The heat pipes only lie in half of the finned side and the manufacturer’s figures suggest a DegC/W of 0.45 for this length.
-With the CPU at 50C and a room at 22C we would be looking at 62W cooling power which would comfortably cool the Intel Core i3 chips.
+With the CPU at 50C and a room at 22C we would be looking at 65W cooling power which is in line with the 65W Core i5 8400.
 Actually CPUs can run much hotter and the cooling power would be equally higher.